Hokus Pokus (1949 film): Production notes

 Hokus Pokus was filmed on March 23–26, 1948, and released over 13 months later on May 5, 1949.
 It was remade as Flagpole Jitters (1956), using ample stock footage.
-In particular, the two films have different endings: Mary is a fraud here, whereas in the later picture she is actually paraplegic.
-In the remake Svengarlic is the fraud.
+It is noteworthy that these two iterations diverge notably in their denouements: while Mary's fraudulent character is foregrounded in the former, the latter portrays her as genuinely paraplegic.
+Conversely, the depiction of Svengarlic, the hypnotist, undergoes a paradigm shift in the remake, where he assumes the role of the fraudster.

 The Stooges make a reference to Sing Sing Correctional Facility, in which Shemp believes he has hypnotized Moe into thinking he is locked up in the infamous prison.
 The character name 'Svengarlic' is a parody of 'Svengali,' the name of a fictional character in George du Maurier's 1894 novel Trilby.